uranuz/ivy/def_spec.md

 4. def.names - definition of list of symbols that will be used to declare some identifiers inside directive.
 	Spec is not developed and not implement yet

-5. def.body - definition of block or expression that will not be calculated and shall be passed directly to dir body as AST
+5. do - definition of block or expression that will not be calculated and shall be passed directly to dir body as AST
-	Example: {# def.body #}
+	Example: {# do #}